increase in new client enquiries

 Stuart Miller Solicitors have had to hire new staff to cope with the extra work this generates.
 They have even employed someone just to log the new client enquiries they now receive every day.

 The results have far exceeded any expectations we ever had.
 We have reached the stage in just 12 months that we expected to reach in five years.

 We now receive a large volume of relevant enquiries every day.
-The vast majority are private-paying clients as opposed to those clients seeking state-funded assistance.
-We now have the highest number of open case files in the office, since our records started in 2005.
+The vast majority are private-paying clients instead of those seeking state-funded assistance.
+As a result, we now have the highest number of open case files in the office since our records started in 2005.

 I have wiped off 33% of my personal workload, targets and objectives by having Danny taking over the marketing.